dWALIDb/RV32IMF/README.md

+# PROJECT
+In this project RISC-V ISA was implemented for a CPU in VHDL to be synthesized, the version of VHDL is 2008 because it offers great flexibility for syntax that is very useful in such projects.

 # RISC V
 RISC V is an open Instruction Set Architecture used for the developement of custom processors.
 It is the **fifth** generation of developement hence, the V (in risv-V).
 The architecture is well documented by the RISC V organization, where the ISA is discussed.
 It has a base instruction set named RV32I containing all instructions necessary for a fully fledged 32-bit cental processing unit.
 It still offers other extensions for more implementations depending on the manufacturers.

 In this implementation, 2 extensions are considered:
 **First**,the floating point extension (F) that provides a floating point register file, and instructions that handel floating point operands.
 **Second**,the integer multiply divide (M) that provides integer multiplication and division instructions.